Press enter to see results or esc to cancel.

 3. Quitting smoking – smoking increases your risk of developing heart diseases

-Since heart failure is a chronic medical condition, obtaining pre-existing condition insurance without the help of an expert can be difficult.
+Outside of Dubai, since heart failure is a chronic medical condition, obtaining pre-existing condition insurance without the help of an expert can be difficult.

 This is because many plans may not offer health insurance coverage for heart failure, while others may set limits on benefits relating to heart failure treatment, set high premiums, or impose a waiting period.